Continuous-time reinforcement learning: ellipticity enables model-free value function approximation: Proof of technical lemmas in

 And consequently, we can bound the moment under the the occupancy measure $\stationary$ as

 for a constant $c'$ depending on the problem parameters.
 This implies that $\drift^{\behavpolicy} (\State)$ is sub-Gaussian for $\State \sim \stationary$, with Orlicz norm bounded by a constant depending on the problem parameters.
-We can apply \Cref{lemma:product-of-three} to the first term to obtain
+Invoking H\"{o}lder's inequality, we have